-- Invite students to provide key words in their own languages. - Encourage dictionary use. - Encourage students to organise their vocabulary into relevant categories (e.g. meaning, nouns, keywords, verbs etc.).
+- Invite newcomer students to provide key words in their own languages. - Encourage dictionary use. - Encourage all students to organise their vocabulary into relevant categories (e.g. meaning, nouns, keywords, verbs etc.).

-Students should record vocabulary and terms from the spidergram in their personal dictionaries.
+All students should record vocabulary and terms from

+the spidergram in their personal dictionaries.

-Level: B1 Individual / pair
+Language Level: B1 Individual / pair